martincostello/lambda-test-server/README.md

   1. Once the function processing completes after the `CancellationToken` is signalled, the channel reader is read to obtain the `LambdaTestResponse` for the request that was enqueued.
   1. Once this is returned from the channel reader, the response is checked for success using `IsSuccessful` and then the `Content` (which is a `byte[]`) is deserialized into the expected response to be asserted on.
 Again, you could make your own extensions to deserialize the response content into `string` or objects from JSON.

+The library itself targets `netcoreapp3.0` so requires your test project to target at least .NET Core 3.0, but the function you're testing could target a previous version such as .NET Core 2.2.

 ### Examples

 You can find examples of how to factor your Lambda function and how to test it: